 Software could also be developed to further support interoperability by enabling the user to communicate with other responders using both voice and data—such as Wi-Fi and commercial cellular capabilities—and to configure the device to the system needed at a particular moment.
 These abilities would allow, for example, responders who are called to a scene outside of their coverage area to participate fully in the emergency response.
 (See "Software Defined Radio: Connecting Public Safety Officials.")

 Saving Taxpayer Dollars

-saving lives—other benefits include potential cost savings over the life of the radio equipment.
+Although the major benefit of SDR technology for public safety is increased interoperability—and how that translates into saving lives—other benefits include potential cost savings over the life of the radio equipment.
 SDR would allow police departments to easily:

 - Upgrade individual pieces of equipment with new features and new communications protocols.

 - Add new frequencies as they become available.

 With respect to upgrading an entire communications system, SDR basestations could communicate via old and new devices until all equipment is upgraded, or equipment could be configured as needed during transition periods.
 Reprogramming transmitted over the air from the basestation to radios would reduce the labor and coordination of physically reprogramming radios.

 Another significant benefit of SDR is the enhancement of cognitive capabilities.
 A cognitive radio, for example, can sense its environment and adjust its operating parameters accordingly.
 Although it does not need to be an SDR, the capability to rapidly adjust operating parameters in real time can be implemented very effectively through software.